lalelisealstad/mybook-dashboard/README.md

 # Developing:

-- adjust legends on the top and bottom rated authors, not nice on mobile
-- adjust legends for popularity fig too, title not showing
-- adjust text size for lgends and maybe even ledengs to be below for time genre fig, and title and subtitle too long
-- adjust text in legends, too big.

 - add row w a panel with some summary over books read, top author, number of books read this year and month, how many pages that is. and explain how to interact w figures.

 ## Interactivity dashboard:
-- dates to view
+- dates to view filter

-what to read next:
+what to read next page:
 - ratings select filter.
 - find books based on word or topic: show a list of the books.
 - genre